 Data from the Bureau of Labor Statistics as of May 2017.2

 Social Work Associations in Washington

-- The National Association of Social Workers (NASW): Washington Chapter – The Washington chapter of the NASW offers information about regional chapters within the state, upcoming Washington conferences, and continuing education opportunities.
+- The National Association of Social Workers (NASW), Washington Chapter: Offers information about regional chapters within the state, upcoming Washington conferences, and continuing education opportunities.

 Frequently Asked Questions

 Question: Can I begin practicing independently once I become licensed as an Independent Clinical Social Worker (LICSW)?

 Answer: Yes, once you have met the qualifications required for an LICSW and receive your license, you may begin practicing independently.